binaryphile/sorta/README.md

 -   return array and hash values

+-   pack/unpack variables into/out of hashes as key/value pairs
+-
 Basically, Sorta is about controlling your variable namespace as much as possible.
 These features are designed to help you do that.

-In addition, to help control your namespace, sorta also lets you:

--   write libraries which can have a subset of their functions sourced, specified by the caller

--   pack/unpack variables into/out of hashes as key/value pairs

-Requires Bash 4.3 or higher.
+Requires Bash 4.2 or higher.

 So Bash (hereafter, "bash") has an interesting way of passing variables.
 Since it has to pass things to commands, which only take strings, it has